hackclub/hackclub/workshops/quotes_generator/README.md

 </details>

-The next thing we want to implement is that we want to get a random quote everytime our website is loaded.
+The next thing we want to implement is that we want to get a random quote every time our website is loaded.
 This can easily be done by creating a `useEffect` hook inside our component, calling our `getQuotes()` function in it and passing an empty dependency array to it.

 ![useEffect's photo](https://cdn.hackclub.com/rescue?url=https://cloud-q749otmin.vercel.app/0image.png)